SuleimanJuma/daily-burst-coach/README.md

     3. Compose complex pages from these building blocks.
     4. Document props and usage for each component.

 - **Supabase Integration:**
-  - Used Supabase for authentication, database, and backend logic.
-All user data and auth flows are managed via Supabase’s client library.
+  - Used Supabase for authentication, database, backend logic, and analytics/event tracking.
+  - Implemented Postgres functions for analytics: `get_analytics_overview`, `get_analytics_timeseries`, `get_lesson_performance`, `get_user_segments`.
+  - (Recommended) Use Edge Functions for secure, server-side event tracking.
-  - **Why:** Supabase provides a secure, scalable, and developer-friendly backend with built-in RLS for data protection.
+  - **Why:** Supabase provides a secure, scalable, and developer-friendly backend with built-in RLS for data protection and powerful analytics.
   - **How to do it:**
     1. Create a Supabase project and enable RLS.
     2. Store `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in `.env`.
     3. Initialize Supabase in `src/lib/supabaseClient.ts`.
-    4. Use Supabase methods for signup, login, and CRUD operations.
+    4. Use Supabase methods for signup, login, CRUD, and analytics.
     5. Write RLS policies to restrict data access by user.
+    6. Implement and call Postgres functions for analytics.
+    7. (Optional) Create Edge Functions for event tracking.
-    6. Test all auth and data flows for security.
+    8. Test all auth, data, and analytics flows for security.

 - **Environment Variable Management:**
   - Used `.env` for all secrets and public keys, ensured `.env` is git-ignored, and documented how to set these in Vercel.
+  - Only public/anon keys are used in the frontend; no service/admin keys are ever exposed.
   - **Why:** Keeps secrets out of source control and makes deployment secure and portable.
   - **How to do it:**
     1. Add all keys to `.env` (prefix frontend keys with `VITE_`).